-The Minimalist Guide to Client Management (regardless of coaching niche)
+The Minimalists Guide to Coaching Client Management

 If you are already managing clients pretty well and just like new ideas and more Zen in your methods please read on!
 Maybe you’ll get a new idea that adds extra polish to your brilliant work.